 Property Protections: Property protections may be placed on properties receiving grants for physical work.
 The type of owner and the cumulative amount of grant funds received to determine the length (in years) and type (covenant or easement) required to protect the property from alterations that would affect its historic character.
 For more information on property protections, contact Property Protections Coordinator.

 Scope: The scope of work for competitive grants varies depending on the project.
-For more details on developing your project scope please refer to out guidebook or contact our outreach staff.
+For more details on developing your project scope please refer to out guidebook or contact our engagement staff.

 Budget: Line items must denote all the costs of the project such as contractual services or travel costs.
 Budgets must contain a calculation, or reference a proposal document that contains a calculation, that shows how the budget amount has been derived.